-Transportation Policy: CYS staff members who are trained to operate government vehicles can safely transport children/youth on and off post during authorized excursions.
-When transported, children are accounted for through name-to-face accountability procedures before departure, throughout the trip, and upon arrival to the destination.
+Transportation Policy: CYS Services staff is trained to operate government vehicles to safely transport children/youth on and off post.
+Our safe passenger rules must be adhered to at all times, please review them with your child/youth.
 Failure to follow these safety rules may result in the suspension of a child's/youth's transportation privileges.
-The CYS program does not provide/utilize bus monitors to and from schools.
-Our safe passenger rules must be adhered to at all times, please review the following with your child/youth:
+The CYS Services program does not provide/utilize bus monitors to and from school at CYS Services expense.

 - Seat belts must be worn at all times in mini-buses.
 Buses will not move until everyone is buckled up. - Everyone must remain seated and facing forward on buses.
-Buses will not move until everyone is properly seated. - Low voices are to be used at all times in vehicles. - Eating, chewing and drinking are prohibited in vehicles. - No objects (including body limbs) shall be extended out a window. - Littering is prohibited.
+Buses will not move until everyone is properly seated. - Inside voice is to be used at all times in vehicles. - Eating, chewing and drinking are prohibited in vehicles. - No objects (including body limbs) shall be extended out a window. - Littering is prohibited.
 Trash should be placed in designated trash containers.